Back to blog

 Spanish Pesetas

-Whilst this one is a little less urgent, it is still crucial you get your left over Spanish Pesetas before December 31st 2020 (that gives you 2 and a half years of rummaging!)
-The Spanish Peseta has changed considerably over the years with a changeover in the 1980’s from old chunky notes, to notes that were designed around a modern era and had features such as the security thread and florescent fibres, as well as the large engraved images of history figureheads.
-However, these were changed again in the early 90’s, introducing American figureheads on to their currency as well as Spanish, to celebrate the fifth centenary anniversary of the discovery of ‘modern’ American.
-These notes included even more security features, including that of the advanced lithographic ink.
-This ink helps to detect fraud when an ultraviolet light is placed over them.
+Whilst this one is a little less urgent, it is still crucial you get your leftover Spanish Pesetas before December 31st 2020 (that gives you 2 and a half years of rummaging!)
+The Spanish Peseta has changed considerably over the years, with a changeover in the 1980s from old chunky notes to notes that were designed around a modern era and had features such as the security thread and fluorescent fibres, as well as the large engraved images of historical figureheads.
+However, these were changed again in the early 90s, introducing American figureheads onto their currency as well as Spanish, to celebrate the fifth centenary anniversary of the discovery of ‘modern’ America.
+These notes included even more security features, including the advanced lithographic ink.
+This ink helps to detect fraud when an ultraviolet light is placed over it.
 They even had a feature added that helped people with impaired vision to distinguish the notes through embossed marks.
-These advanced notes then paved way for the new Euro notes that were introduced into Spain in 2002.
+These advanced notes then paved the way for the new Euro notes that were introduced into Spain in 2002.

 Spanish-500-Peseta-Banknote-Front-Issued-1979